Author: Majed Marji

 In truth most of the examples are game oriented but this is reasonable given the nature of Scratch.

 About the only problem a reader might have with this book is looking at the first chapter and thinking that the rest of the book is at the same low level.
 Chapter 1 introduces the basics of Scratch and, while it does it well, if you already know this move on to a later chapter.
 Chapters 2 and 3 continue the basic introduction to Scratch with a look at graphics and sound.
 This covers what most casual Scratch users find out by experimenting, but it presents it in a much more logical way.
-Even if you have been using Scratch it is worth skim reading to make sure you get the ideas straight.
+Even if you have already been using Scratch, it is worth skim reading to make sure you get the ideas straight.

 Chapter 4 is where the book starts to move into territories that might be unfamiliar - procedures.
 Here you start to learn the basics of programming theory as well as practice.
 Don't let the term theory put you off as Majed Marji explains everything in terms of what benefits they have for practice.